blulady/wwc_circleci/frontend/README.md

 ## To add features

-- Create a new branch for your feature with the naming conventions decided by the team.
+- Create a new branch for your feature.
+Your branch name should follow this pattern: `FESprint<sprint_num><feature_description>` eg. FESprint5ErrorHandling
 - Base branch: `master`